amorales187/DH150-chuyin/Assignments/assignment7_8.md

 To bring my project to life, I created a high-fidelity prototype using Figma.
 A high-fidelity prototype helps me envision what the end product might look like, and provides a concrete visualization that can be tested with users.
 These prototypes can emulate a user flow, allowing me to also test how usable the website is.
 By alternating between designing screens and testing with users, I can iterate towards a better user experience.

 ## Designing the Graphical User Interface (GUI)
+I wanted the website to evoke a sense of calm and wonder.
+To communicate this, I chose light, modern typefaces and a cool, muted color palette.

+Using the Figma A11y Plugin, I checked that all of the colors passed the WCAG AA standard for accessibility.

+## The Wireflow & Prototype

+## Impression Test

+## Cognitive Walkthrough

+## Iterating
+Based on the feedback from my usability testing, impression test, and cognitive walkthroughs, I made the following changes:

 ## References
 I drew from these amazing resources to create the content on my prototype: